-The Agreement sets out Eurotunnel’s rights and duties in regard to the conception, financing, construction and operation of the Fixed Link until 2086, as well as the commitments taken by the States through the intergovernmental Commission (IGC), in order to facilitate the Fixed Link’s operation.
+The Agreement sets out Eurotunnel’s rights and duties in regard to the conception, financing, construction and operation of the cross-Channel Fixed Link until 2086, as well as the commitments taken by the States through the Intergovernmental Commission (IGC), in order to facilitate the cross-Channel Fixed Link’s operation.

-Signed on 25 November 1991 between the government of the United Kingdom of Great Britain and Northern Ireland and the governement of the French republic concerning frontier controls and policing, co-operation in criminal justice, public safety and mutual assistance relating to the Channel Fixed Link.
+Signed on 25 November 1991 between the government of the United Kingdom of Great Britain and Northern Ireland and the government of the French Republic concerning frontier controls and policing, co-operation in criminal justice, public safety and mutual assistance relating to the cross-Channel Fixed Link.

 The RUC was essential to the financing structure of the project in 1987 and to the 2007 financial restructuring.